 All measures in the NSPF for each school level will be disaggregated by race/ethnicity and special population membership.
 This is a total of ten subgroups of students.
 The n-size required for TSI consideration is 25.
 Designated CSI schools will be removed from TSI consideration.

 Subgroup student performance will be measured against the state's measures of interim progress (for measures with related long-term goals and measures of interim process) or the established point attribution tables for the NSPF (for measures without long-term goals and measures of interim progress).
 The point attribution tables define the points that each school earns for each measure in the NSPF.
 The continuum of student performance for each measure is partitioned into ranges against which a school earns points based on where along the continuum the school achieves.
 The sum of the points earned across all indicators is the school's index score, and the index score is then associated with a star rating.
 For measures not associated with long-term goals and measures of interim progress, subgroups performing in the lowest point ranges on the point attribution tables will be identified.
 The point attribution tables can be found in APPENDIX I. Some Nevada schools will be unable to meet the n-size requirement in the first year of the rating system.
 For these schools, the SEA will pool the measures over a number of years until the minimum n-size has been met.

 Measures are combined into indicators (Academic Achievement, Other Academic Achievement, English Language Proficiency, Graduation Rates, and Student Success) and subgroup performance among all the measures within all indicators over two consecutive years will be considered when making TSI determinations and identifying schools with consistently underperforming subgroups.
-A consistently underperforming subgroup is a subgroup that fails to meet target performance two years in a row on the same measure.
+Consistently underperforming subgroup is a subgroup that fails to meet target performance two years in a row on the same measure.
 If the same Subgroup fails to meet target on the same measure for two years in a row, then the Indicator gets flagged.
-If a school has consistently underperforming subgroups within the Academic Achievement Indicator (indicator flagged two years in a row) and in at least two other indicators, then the school will be designated a TSI school.
+If a school has consistently underperforming subgroups within the Academic Achievement Indicator (indicator flagged two years in a row) then the school will be designated a TSI school, or if two or more of the same remaining indicators are flagged for two years in a row, then a school gets identified as TSI.